mick88/poeditor-sync/README.md

 ```

 ### Configuration
 Create a config file `poeditor.yml` to link your project with a POEditor project and define paths to translation files.
-For example.
+Multiple projects are supported.
 ```yml
 api_token: ABC123...
 projects: